 Nurses who are considering an advanced degree as an FNP or DNP should weigh both options for their best choice.
 While the roles may appear similar, the education, duties, and functions widely differ.
 Duquesne University offers both advanced programs for nurses: an online Master of Science in Nursing (MSN) with a specialty in the Family (Individual Across the Lifespan) Nurse Practitioners field and an online Doctor of Nursing Practice degree program.
 Both give nurses the skills needed to

 Primary Differences between FNP and DNP

 The biggest differences between the FNP and DNP degrees are education, training, and experience.
-In a clinical setting, FNPs are known to take a patient-centered healthcare approach, while DNPs utilize technology, healthcare and business acumen for nursing best practices.
+In a clinical setting, FNPs are known to take a while DNPs utilize technology, healthcare, and business acumen for nursing best practices.

 An FNP is a masters-level degree that prepares graduates to work in leadership and management roles, typically in clinical settings in primary healthcare practices.
 They work either autonomously or in collaboration with other medical professionals.
 They focus on diagnosing and treating patients.
 Other duties include managing acute and chronic conditions.

 A DNP is a doctoral-level degree that focuses on the science, business, and management side of nursing.
 DNPs utilize evidence-based skills and practices to improve health outcomes for patients.
 The degree program gives DNPs the skills to examine healthcare trends and implement policy and clinical changes.
 Many also work in private practice to focus on patient care.
 DNPs are registered nurses with masters and doctoral degrees.